OsbornePro/NovaKey-Daemon/README.md

 4. Update documentation if you change flags, behavior, or protocol details.
 5. Submit a Pull Request and link any relevant issue.

-> **NOTE:** All contributions are accepted under the same commercial licence (*the contributor assigns the rights to OsbornePro, LLC.*).
+> **NOTE:** All contributions are accepted under the Apache 2.0 licence.
 By submitting a PR you agree to this arrangement.

 ---